hayleygayfer/COMP2511-Group-Project/assumptions.md

 - Vampires have a 50% chance to drop a Stake, a 50% chance to drop a shield, a 50% chance to drop a VillageCard and a 50% chance to drop a CampfireCard
 - Zombies have a 50% chance to drop a Staff and a 50% chance to drop a TowerCard
 - All enemies have a 20% chance to drop a Health Potion and a 5% chance to drop The One Ring
+- Zombies and Vampires also have a 2% chance to drop a Reverse Path Potion

 ### Enemy Xp and Gold Drops
 - Slugs can drop anywhere between 0 and 2 Gold, and give 5 XP when killed